 The bottom line is that the melting of Arctic ice essentially is yet another unprecedented “experiment” on our planet.
 While there’s always a small chance that this experiment will result in more pros than cons, it seems a highly dangerous experiment to conduct.

 A few decades ago, some skeptics tried to claim global warming wasn’t real at all.
 As the evidence accumulated, they tried to claim it was a natural change rather than human caused.
 Now, recognizing that they can no longer legitimately dispute the human causation, they’ve turned to claims that global warming might not prove to be so terrible, or might even be beneficial to us.
 In every case, they’ve laid out arguments that other scientists have shot holes through, and in careful consideration of all the evidence, the vast majority of scientists have rejected the skeptic claims.
-Indeed, as has been widely reported, surveys have found that more than 97% of scientists who have spent their lives studying the climate accept the “consensus” view and reject the skeptic claims.
+Indeed, as has been widely reported, surveys have found that more than 97 value, as summarized here and published in J. Cook et al., Environ.
+Res.
+Lett.
+11, no. 4 (April 13, 2016).">11

 In response to this last fact, the skeptics like to point out that science is not a democracy, and scientific facts can’t be changed by a vote.
 But if you’re not a scientist, you still have to decide who to trust.
 Imagine that you visited 100 doctors, and 97 of them told you, “You need to eat less sugar,” while three said, “More sugar is good for you.”
 Which would you believe?
 I’ll let you answer that question for yourself, but note that you should give exactly the same answer to the question of who you should believe about the potential dangers of global warming.